mysql/mysql-connector-cpp/cdk/doc/usage.rst

   ADD_SUBDIRECTORY(cdk)

-CDK requires boost and protobuf to be built.
-If these libraries can not be found automatically, locations should be specified using ``WITH_BOOST`` and ``WITH_PROTOBUF`` configuration options.
+CDK requires protobuf to be built.
+If protobuf can not be found automatically, locations should be specified using ``WITH_PROTOBUF`` configuration option.

 To build a library target ``foo`` which uses CDK one should declare it as follows in ``CMakeLists.txt``::